 To free is an example of doing good.

 The first is the justification of the Sabbath healing.
-Jesus justified the healing of the man’s withered hand by saying that “it is lawful to do good on the Sabbath” (Mat.
-12:12).
-In the incident of the crippled woman He used the word luein, which means to free.
+Jesus justified the healing of the man’s withered hand by saying that “it is lawful to do good on the Sabbath” (Matt 12:12).
+In the incident of the crippled woman, He used the word luein, which means to free.
 He used this word three times, but these words are translated differently in each case.
-He first said to the woman, “Woman, you are freed (luein) from your sickness” (v12).
-After the synagogue official responded with anger (v14), Jesus used the example of an ox or donkey that is untied (luein) on the Sabbath (v15).
-Lastly He justified her healing by saying “should she not have been released (luein) from this bond on the Sabbath day?” (v16) To free somebody or some animal is an example of doing good.
-The general principle therefore remains that it is “it is lawful to do good on the Sabbath”.
+He first said to the woman, “Woman, you are freed (luein) from your sickness” (Luke 13:12).
+After the synagogue official responded with anger (Luke 13:14), Jesus used the example of an ox or donkey that is untied (luein) on the Sabbath (Luke 13:15).
+Lastly He justified her healing by saying “should she not have been released (luein) from this bond on the Sabbath day?”
+(Luke 13:16) To free somebody or some animal is an example of doing good.
+The general principle, therefore, remains that it is “it is lawful to do good on the Sabbath”.
 So this is not really a difference.

 The Sabbath is the most appropriate day to free somebody.

-By saying “should she not have been released (luein) from this bond on the Sabbath day?” (v16) Jesus said something that we do not find in the report of the man with the withered hand, namely that the Sabbath is the most appropriate day to free somebody.
-Jesus said that this woman was bound by Satan for eighteen long years (v16).
+By saying “should she not have been released (luein) from this bond on the Sabbath day?”
+(Luke 13:16) Jesus said something that we do not find in the report of the man with the withered hand, namely that the Sabbath is the most appropriate day to free somebody.
+Jesus said that this woman was bound by Satan for eighteen long years (Luke 13:16).
 Like the ox or donkey is tied with a rope, this woman has been tied by physical illness.
 Since the bond of Satan that held this woman was her physical condition, physical or psychological illnesses may be classified as the bonds of Satan.
-To free people from the bonds of Satan therefore includes to heal people.
+To free people from the bonds of Satan, therefore, includes healing people.
 So while the incident of the withered hand informed us only that doing good, including healing, is allowed on the Sabbath, the incident of the crippled woman informs us that the Sabbath is the most appropriate day to free somebody from the bonds of Satan, which also includes healing.

 This gives a new meaning to the Sabbath.